The deadline to apply for admission to the PhD program in Astronomy and Astrophysics is December 15.

-- A bachelor's degree with a minimum GPA of 3.0 and a major in physics, astronomy, or a related field.
-Official transcripts are required.
+- A bachelor's degree with a major in physics, astronomy, or a related field.

 - Three letters of recommendation.

-- Statement of purpose and a personal statement.
+- A Statement of Purpose, and a Personal Statement.

 We also support student applications for prestigious national fellowships such as NSF and NASA.